mugambbo/react-primer-checkout/README.md

 3. `$ npm install`
 4. `$ npm start`

+## Minimum Requirements
+This react package supports a minimum React version of v16.8.

 ## Contributing
-If you want to contribute to `react-checkout-challenge`, feel free to fork this repository, create a new branch, make changes and create a pull request.
+If you want to contribute to [react-checkout-challenge](https://github.com/mugambbo/react-primer-checkout), feel free to fork this repository, create a new branch, make changes and create a pull request.
 It's that simple!

 ## Notes
-**This is react library is part of the Primer.io React Checkout Challenge**
+**This react library is part of the Primer.io React Checkout Challenge**